asthma-map/asthma-map.github.io/pages/ci3.md

 <a href="/images/ci/AsthmaMapCI-V1.2.01-red.svg"><img src="/images/ci/AsthmaMapCI-V1.2.01-red.png"/></a>

-### What is new in the AsthmaMap Cellular Interactions 1.2
+### What is new in the AsthmaMap Cellular Interactions 1.3

-The following tables provide details on the added content in comparison with the released [version 1.1](/ci/).
+The following tables provide details on the added content in comparison with the released [build 1.2](/ci/).

 #### Endothelial cell